staubracing/staubracing/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m currently working on a react Native app to for motorcycle specialists
+- 🔭 I’m currently working on a React Native app to for motorcycle specialists
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on React Native apps and TypeSript Projects
 - 💬 Exploring Technical writing at Medium